-The application site shown above and below is located behind existing buildings and is largely under used given its accessible location.
+The application site is located behind existing buildings and is largely under used given its accessible location.

 The Job Centre is a 2-storey building of wide expanse with extensive car parking in front.
 It has no significant architectural qualities and retains a gap from the application site with a mix of smaller buildings extending off the main building.